-All calls to the Men’s Referral Service are confidential and private, unless we have concerns about your safety or someone else’s safety.
-If we have concerns about your safety or someone else’s we may call the police or an ambulance or make a report to child protection services.
-Whenever possible, the Telephone Referral Worker will discuss this with you first.
+All calls to the Men’s Referral Service are private and confidential unless we have concerns about your safety or someone else’s safety.
+If we do have any safety concerns, we may call the police or ambulance or make a report to child protection services.
+When possible, the Men’s Family Violence Counsellor will discuss this with you first.

-No to Violence (NTV) is committed to ensuring that any person or organisation using NTV services or affected by its operations has the right to lodge a complaint or to appeal a decision of the organisation and to have their concerns addressed in ways that ensure access and equity, fairness, accountability and transparency.
+No to Violence (NTV) is committed to ensuring that any person or organisation using NTV services or are affected by its operational services has the right to lodge a complaint or to appeal a decision of the organisation and to have their concerns addressed in ways that ensure access and equity, fairness, accountability and transparency.

 The organisation offers a complaints and appeals management procedure that:

 - is simple and easy to use